Richard Osman: TV presenting and Pointless

 On 8 April 2022, Osman announced he would be leaving Pointless, after 1,300 episodes across 30 series.
 After his Thursday Murder Club series received critical acclaim, he wished to spend more time as an author.
 He is, however, continuing to appear on the spin-off Pointless Celebrities.
 In a statement, he said, "Pointless has been a joy from start to finish, working alongside my friend Alexander Armstrong, backed by the most wonderful team, and for the best viewers in the world.
 I will miss everyone so much, but I'm thrilled I'll still be presenting the celebrity shows.
 I can't thank everyone enough for 12 amazing years."
 He was replaced by a rotating series of guest presenters.
 His co-host Armstrong said, "Daytime television's loss is international best-selling crime fiction's gain.
-I say that like it's a consolation - I'm going to miss the big man next to me Monday to Friday.
-But at least I still get him at weekends - and weekdays if you're watching on Challenge".
+I say that like it's a consolation—I'm going to miss the big man next to me Monday to Friday.
+But at least I still get him at weekends—and weekdays if you're watching on Challenge".

-In November 2023, Osman began hosting a podcast, The Rest Is Entertainment, with Marina Hyde.
+In November 2023, Osman began hosting a podcast, The Rest is Entertainment, with Marina Hyde.
 The success of the podcast led to the two presenters appearing live for a sold out Christmas version of the show at the Royal Albert Hall in December 2024.

+In March 2026, Osman announced he would be leaving House of Games.
+His replacement will be actor Michael Sheen; Osman is expected to leave in late 2026.